Xyvir/Ephemeral/README.md

 * `ruby-2.6` -> Runs in `ruby:2.6`.

 If no version is specified, it defaults to the stable/slim versions defined in the tool.

+### Cache Management
+Ephemeral downloads container images as needed.
+Over time, these can take up disk space.
+* **Right-click** the tray icon and select **"Clear Image Cache"**.
+* This runs a safe prune command (`podman image prune -a`) to delete all images not currently in use, freeing up space on your drive.

 ## Supported Languages